al-rummaan/AppProfiler/README.md

 The goal of this part is to provide Performance Monitoring Service for other applications.
 The following metrics can be meaured : CPU, Memory, Network and Power

 AppProfiler is two parts : Application and library.
 The application basically implements an Adorid service  and makes it available to other apps.

+An Example application will be added later

-Library implements all rewuired  functions for measuring performance.
+Library implements all required  functions for measuring performance.